iLert/docs/getting-started/intro.md

 ## What is iLert? <a id="incident"></a>

 iLert is a platform for alerting, on-call management and uptime monitoring.
-It helps teams to reduce response times to critical incidents by extending monitoring tools with reliable alerting, automatic escalations, on-call schedules and other features to support the incident response process, such as [informing stakeholders](stakeholder-engagement.md) or creating tickets in external incident management tools.
+It helps teams to reduce response times to critical alerts by extending monitoring tools with reliable alerting, automatic escalations, on-call schedules and other features to support the incident response process, such as [informing stakeholders](stakeholder-engagement.md) or creating tickets in external incident management tools.

 ## Core concepts <a id="incident"></a>